mjc-school/MJC-School/stage #2.5/module #2 ORM - JPA, Hibernate/#2. Defining JPA Entities/content.md

 is unique.
 If we don't specify this annotation, the name of the field will be considered the name of the column in the table.

 #####2.2.5.
 The Transient Annotation
 Sometimes, we may want to make a field non-persistent.
-We can use the **@Transient**  annotationto do so.
+We can use the **@Transient**  annotation to do so.
 It specifies that the field will not be persisted.For instance, we can calculate the age of a customer from the date of birth.